Life isn’t over: how best to communicate with people living with dementia

 Roy James, 70, describes himself as a survivor.
 He worked in a bookshop in the past, before he had a diagnosis of dementia, and he still enjoys reading.

 He said: "We hope these videos will be useful for everybody to see, from the doctors to the patients.
 The message is to listen.
 We've got to get it across to them that people have to listen to us.
 We are the experts in what it’s like to live with dementia."

-‘Communication training: creating videos together’ by Joseph Webb, Val Williams, Sandie Read, Roy James and Harry Davis in the Journal of Dementia Care.
+Creating videos together (PDF, 460kB) by Joseph Webb, Val Williams, Sandie Read, Roy James and Harry Davis in the Journal of Dementia Care.